-Our traditional medicine practices may not be available some day and I feel it is important for everyone to be able to have SOME knowledge regarding alternate burn treatments using some things you have either in your home or in your garden.
+As we in preparedness community know, our traditional medicine practices may not be available some day and I feel it is important for everyone to be able to have SOME knowledge regarding alternate burn treatments using some things you have either in your home or in your garden.

-First I would like to remind everyone that the first step to treating burns is the initial COOLING OFF treatment.
+First I would like to remind everyone that the first step to treating burns in a crisis medical situation is the initial COOLING OFF treatment.
 As I said in OUR last show, RUN COOL WATER IMMEDIATELY over the burned area for about 10-15 minutes.
 Please remember NOT to use ice!!
 Now if the “what if happens” water may be in short supply and a BATH of cool water can be used as an alternative.
 This would also be a better idea is the burn is large or if it is NOT on your arms or legs.